DNF5 Group Commands Guide for Fedora Linux

 Update Your System

-sudo dnf5 update --refresh
+sudo dnf --refresh update

 Listing Available Groups

-One of the first steps in using DNF5 group commands is identifying the available groups on your system.
+One of the first steps in using DNF group commands is identifying the available groups on your system.
 Groups are categorized collections of related software packages that simplify installations for specific tasks, like setting up a development environment or configuring desktop tools.

 Displaying a List of Groups